Davidyz/VectorCode/docs/cli.md

 For empty collections and collections for removed projects, you can use the `vectorcode clean` command to remove them at once.

+### Inspecting and Manupulating Files in an Indexed Project

+`vectorcode files ls` prints a list of files that are indexed in the project.
+`vectorcode files rm file1 file2` removes the embeddings that belong to the specified files from the project.

+Both commands will honor the `--project_root` flag.

 ### Debugging and Diagnosing